wri/cities-heat-resilient-infrastructure/README.md

 | cool-roofs | all-buildings |
 | | large-buildings |

-\* Current behavior if baseline is specified is to process existing baseline data to the necessary CCL layers and calculate metrics.
+\* Current behavior if baseline is flagged to generate is to process existing baseline data to the necessary CCL layers and calculate metrics.
 This **does not** run the baseline CTCM.